-Governments allocate a large amount of money to provide basic services to as many of their citizens as possible.
+Governments allocate a large amount of money to provide basic services to as many of its citizens as possible.
 Unfortunately, the poor at the BOP are neglected simply because the investments cannot be recovered.
-The rural poor in particular are actually paying more to enjoy benefits that the urban poor have access to.
-Yet even a small investment, for example, in energy, has great impact on the marginalized poor.
-Since government funds are limited, it makes more sense to combine resources by removing overlaps in service-delivery by the various agencies.
+What happens is that the rural poor, in particular, are actually paying more to enjoy the benefits that the urban poor avail of.
+Yet, even a small investment say in energy has great impact on the marginalized poor.
+Since government funds are limited, it makes more sense to combine resources by removing overlaps in service delivery by the various agencies.
 Rural electrification by itself will not alleviate poverty.
-Community-based projects do work, but the poor at the outskirts are often neglected.
+Community-based projects do work but the poor at the outskirts are often neglected.
 It thus makes sense to develop self-contained energy and livelihood projects where community participation is high.